robriks/ethernaut-solutions/elevator/walkthrough.md

     }
 ```

 What gives!?
 KweenBirb knows she's a birb and all so she can just fly to whatever floor she wants but those lines are just nonsensical!
+In pseudocode:

->if:
+if:
     the Building interface contract's isLastFloor() function returns a false value,
         Elevator's boolean storage variable (called top) is assigned the return value from the Building interface contract's isLastFloor() function.

 Yeah, you heard me- boolean storage variable top will be set to the exact same function return value that we literally just got a false value from.

-## KweenBirb lieks herring, red or not.
+## KweenBirb likes herring, red or not.
 I know what you're thinking: "well, what if isLastFloor() returns true?"
 Nice try, but in that case goTo() just does nothing.
 Either way, it's initialized by default to false (as booleans always are in Solidity).

 But hang on a second, the Building contract is not a fully implemented contract here, only an interface.
 Ethernaut is clearly implying we should be implementing the Building contract in a way that hacks this if statement.

 Come to think of it, the building instance is called twice here: first to check the if statement and then a second time to assign our boolean storage variable top a value...
 How about we just Heisenberg this shit!?

-### Heisenberg dis SHIET
+## Heisenberg this shit

 We're looking to write a malicious implementation of Building that alters the speed or position (ie return value) of isLastFloor() when it's measured (ie called).
 So, let's use a function that flips a switch when the function is called!